la2050/archive/_projects/2016/the-love-story-interactive-art-journal-live-open-mic-show.md

   wellness interest groups) who have an interest in how art and music can heal us.
 We also have a network of people America Innovates Foundation can bring in to curate talks on the link between social and emotional health and art.
-project_image_2: 6473062183741-team90.png
-empty_column_1: ''
 organization_name: 'The Love Story Media, Inc.'
 organization_website: www.thelovestory.org
-organization_name_2: 'The Love Story Media, Inc.'
-organization_activity: >-
-  Through New Media Art Journaling and live shows, we validate, connect and inspire the broken hearted to transform the pain of loss into creative expression.
-ein: ''

 ---